 • Check for clogs and standing water near the drain pan

-If a stubborn clog persists, contact a professional to clear the blockage and prevent further damage safely.
+If a stubborn clog persists, contact a professional to safely clear the blockage and prevent further damage.

 6. Dirty Air Filters

 Clogged or dirty air filters restrict air flow, forcing your AC to work harder and reducing cooling efficiency.
-This can lead to higher energy bills, uneven cooling, and poor indoor air quality.
+This leads to higher energy bills, uneven cooling, and poor indoor air quality.

 To prevent this issue: